Field ecology of Chersobius signatus

 Timeframe and status

 The study started in 2000, and fieldwork was completed in 2004.
 The data processing and publishing took until 2007, and was completed with a Ph.D. dissertation in 2008.

-Taking measurements of H. signatus in the field.
+Taking measurements of C. signatus in the field.

 Total budget was circa € 40,000.
-This amount includes resources that were invested by fieldwork volunteers and research materials that were donated, and does not contain salary: all participants in the Homopus Research Foundation work as volunteers and do not receive salary.
+This amount includes resources that were invested by fieldwork volunteers and research materials that were donated, and does not contain salary: all Dwarf Tortoise Conservation participants work as volunteers and do not receive salary.